CtrlK

 Trigger Term Quality

-Includes some relevant keywords like 'REST', 'GraphQL', 'API design', 'API specifications', and 'API design standards', but misses common natural variations users might say such as 'endpoints', 'routes', 'OpenAPI', 'swagger', 'schema design', 'versioning', 'pagination', or 'error handling'.
+Includes relevant keywords like 'REST', 'GraphQL', 'API design', 'API specifications', and 'API design standards', but misses common user variations like 'endpoints', 'routes', 'OpenAPI', 'Swagger', 'schema design', 'versioning', or 'API documentation'.

 2 / 3